 What Causes Black Mold and Where it Grows

-Black mold, like others, can develop and thrive anywhere.
+Black mold, like others, can develop and thrive anywhere, but it is generally caused by the combination of moisture and an organic feeding source.
 When growing outdoors, it is often found on plant debris, soil, and other decomposing organic materials.

 When growing inside, the spores will search for building materials that contain a sufficient source of cellulose and less nitrogen.
 Because porous building materials, such as wood, drywall, and paint are great providers of these nutrients, they provide a perfect environment for the fungus to thrive.